 Melbourne-based designer Bella Clark started her eponymous jewellery practice in late 2016.
 After completing a Bachelor of Fine Arts at RMIT, a brief spell studying dental technology led Bella back to her first love: design.
 Her innate artistry was brought to life through gold and silversmithing studies, which formed the basis for the craft she practices today.
 Upon graduating, Bella emerged herself into developing and honing her vision for her first collection.

-In the time since, Bella has established herself as an emerging local talent known for creating exquisite hand-crafted pieces from her Fitzroy studio.
+In the time since, Bella has established herself as an emerging local talent known for creating exquisite hand-crafted pieces from her Richmond studio.
 Across bespoke and ready to wear, Bella’s work reflects her unique take on contemporary femininity: romantic, bold and richly textured.
 Running throughout Bella’s work is a deep respect for sustainable, mindful design.
 Her commitment to hand crafting each piece herself enables Bella to minimise waste as she continues to seek out new methods of operating more sustainably, ethically and consciously.